Skip to Main Content

 Basic questions related to navigating the libraries (such as locating a particular book title in the catalogue) can be sent via email (please keep your message brief).

-Please use your @mail.utoronto.ca account, identifying the course (VIC191Y).
+Please use your @mail.utoronto.ca account, identifying the course (VIC191Y) in the subject line.

-We respond to messages Monday to Friday, from 9:00 am to 5:00 pm (please note we do not check our email accounts in the evenings or on the weekends).
+We aim to respond to messages in a timely manner, Monday through Friday, between the hours of 9:00 am and 5:00 pm.
+Pease note we do not monitor our email accounts in the evenings, weekends, or on holidays.

 Research Appointments

-We are generally available for consultations Monday to Friday, between 10:00 am and 3:30 pm.
-Advanced notice is required to request an appointment.
+Consultations take place Monday to Friday, between 9:30 am and 4:00 pm.
+Advanced notice is required to request an appointment (excluding weekends and holidays).

 Before requesting a consultation, please complete the following: